 Article 23 – Composition.
 Powers

 The Board is composed by the President and thirty Board members.
 The mandate of the members of the Board is four years, renewable.
+There is no maximum number of mandate terms for the members of the Board

 Members of the Board are organisations who shall be represented by the same person throughout the four years of mandate.
 If the permanent representative of an organisation, for whatever reason, cannot continue to represent his/her organisation, the position in the Board will be declared vacant and an election to fill this seat will be organised at the next General Assembly.